 - Equal access to high-quality early education is essential for the future of children, families, business, schools, law enforcement, and our community’s development.
 We must invest in ourselves if we wish anyone else to invest in us.

-- Strong Start Tucson is a project of the Center for Economic Integrity.
+- The Preschool Promise is a project of the Center for Economic Integrity.

 The local Tucson Ballot Initiative, Strong Start Tucson was soundly defeated by voters in November 2017 amidst surprising Democratic opposition.
 The initiative, if passed, would have increased local sales tax to pay for high-quality preschool tuition assistance for up to 8,000 3- & 4-year old children in low-income families (including grandparent and kinship families).
 Latino voter support was high but turnout was disappointingly low.